 The Cathedral Parish School community is a rich and vibrant collection of families dedicated to their school and passionate about Catholic education.
 The tradition of CPS goes back to the earliest days of our 1916 founding by the Sisters of St. Joseph, providing a high quality Catholic education to our children, in the heart of historic downtown St. Augustine.
-Our theme this year is "Be the living expression of God's kindness..."
-(Mother Teresa).
+Our theme this year is "Shine like the stars."